geshan/ollama-cloud-run/README.md

 # ollama-cloud-run

-Gemma 9B over Ollama on Google Cloud Run.
+Gemma 3:4B over Ollama on Google Cloud Run.

-## Configure with cloud build
+## Configure with Cloud Build

-You must connect the GitHub repository to Google Cloud Build and set up a trigger to build and deploy the container image.
+You'll need to connect the GitHub repository to Google Cloud Build and set up a trigger to build and deploy the container image.
 You will also need to create a `Docker` repository in Artifact Registry, like below:

 ![Cloud build example output](/images/artifact-repo-create-repo.jpg)

-I have used `us-central1` as the region for the repository, build and Cloud Run deploy region.
-The `cloudbuild.yaml` file is already in the repository and it uses Docker caching to make the Docker build faster, anyhow the most time-consuming part is the push to Google Artifact Registry as it is a `5.4 GB` image.
+I have used `us-central1` as the region for the repository, build, and Cloud Run deploy region.
+The `cloud build.yaml` file is already in the repository, and it uses Docker caching to make the Docker build faster.
+However, pushing the image to Google Artifact Registry, as it is a `3.3 GB` image, is the most time-consuming part.

 ![Cloud build example output](/images/cloud-build-output.jpg)